thomas-krooshof/tiered-memory-policy/README.md

-Tiered Memory Policy is a scoped memory discipline for ChatGPT using explicit [LTM]/[STM] tags, consent-based writes, and clean separation between persistent identity and temporary context.
-Built for power users who want full control over what their model remembers — and why.

 # Tiered Memory Discipline for ChatGPT

 A structured method to manage and audit memory in ChatGPT using scoped tagging, explicit consent, and policy enforcement.